oxfordBlueDevil/Painting-Classification/README.md

 * We've selected the Neural Network as our MVP Multi-Artist Classification.

+### Web App

+#### mvpNeuralNet.py

+#### uploadImagePipeline.py

 ### Next Steps to Improve Classifier

-* Dig deeper into the rabbit hole of deep learning by implementing a convultional neural network.
+* Dig deeper into the rabbit hole of deep learning by implementing a convultional neural network ().
+We wrote a convultional neural network which is a knock Alex Krizhevsky's ImageNet NN Classifier.